-The Pulmonary Rehabilitation Program (PRP) at Mayo Clinic is comprised of a multi-disciplinary team of specialists who provide rehabilitative care to people who have chronic pulmonary disease and their families.
-The team includes pulmonary physicians, respiratory therapists, physical therapists, occupational therapists and dietitians who have expertise in the care of patients with chronic pulmonary disease.
+The Pulmonary Rehabilitation Program at Mayo Clinic has a multidisciplinary team of specialists who provide rehabilitative care to people with chronic pulmonary disease and their families.
+The team includes pulmonary physicians and respiratory therapists.
+Physical therapists, occupational therapists, social workers and dietitians who have expertise in the care of patients with chronic pulmonary disease may also be called on as needed.
 The comprehensive evaluation, educational and exercise components are covered on an outpatient or inpatient basis.

 Objectives of the Pulmonary Rehabilitation Program

-The goals of the program are to improve the quality of life of individuals with chronic pulmonary disease by meeting the following objectives:
+The goals of the program are to improve the quality of life of individuals with chronic pulmonary disease by:

-- To provide the individual with a better understanding of his/her disease process.
+- Providing individuals with a better understanding of their disease

-- To assist the individual in developing methods to cope with his/her disease.
+- Assisting individuals in developing methods to cope with their disease

-- To promote and maintain improvement in physical capabilities.
+- Promoting and maintaining improvement in physical capabilities

-- To develop in the individual a perception of well-being.
+- Developing in individuals a perception of wellbeing

-Any individual who has a chronic pulmonary disease that affects their functional status, and therefore their quality of life, are candidates for pulmonary rehabilitation.
-Patients with chronic obstructive pulmonary disease, asthma, bronchiectasis, cystic fibrosis, pulmonary fibrosis, or neuromuscular disease may benefit from participation in a pulmonary rehabilitation program.
+Any individuals who have a chronic pulmonary disease that affects their functional status and therefore their quality of life are candidates for pulmonary rehabilitation.
+Patients with chronic obstructive pulmonary disease, asthma, bronchiectasis, cystic fibrosis, pulmonary fibrosis or neuromuscular disease may benefit from participating in a pulmonary rehabilitation program.

-An evaluation by a Mayo pulmonary physician is required.
+An evaluation by a Mayo Clinic pulmonary physician is required.
 Appointments can be made by calling 507-284-2079.